 Alexander performed on stage for Seriously Entertaining at Joe’s Pub at The Public Theater on September 20, 2016, speaking on the evening’s theme, “This Is Not The End.”

-Alexander Chee is the author of the novels Edinburgh and The Queen of the Night, which was published in February of 2016.
-He is a contributing editor at The New Republic, and an editor at large at VQR.
-His essays and stories have appeared in The New York Times Book Review, Tin House, Slate, Guernica, NPR, and Out, and elsewhere.
-Chee is a 2003 Whiting Award winner, a 2004 NEA Fellowship in prose recipient, and a 2010 MCCA Fellowship recipient.
-His residency fellowships include the MacDowell Colony, the VCCA, Civitella Ranieri, and Amtrak.
-He has taught writing at Wesleyan University, Amherst College, the University of Iowa Writers’ Workshop, Columbia University, Sarah Lawrence College, and the University of Texas – Austin.
-Chee lives in New York City, where he curates the Dear Reader series at Ace Hotel New York.
+Alexander Chee is the author of the novels Edinburgh and The Queen of the Night, and the essay collection How To Write An Autobiographical Novel.
+He is a contributing editor at The New Republic and an editor at large at VQR.
+His essays and stories have appeared in The New York Times Magazine, T Magazine, The Sewanee Review, The Yale Review, and Guernica, among others, and anthologized in the 2016 and 2019 Best American Essays.
+He is the winner of a 2003 Whiting Award, a 2004 NEA Fellowship in prose and a 2010 MCCA Fellowship, The Randy Shilts Prize in gay nonfiction, the Paul Engle Prize, the 2018 One Story Magazine’s Mentor of the Year Award, and residency fellowships from the MacDowell Colony, the VCCA, Civitella Ranieri and Amtrak.
+He is an associate professor of English and Creative Writing at Dartmouth College.

 In his own words: “I think what makes one a writer is the willingness to follow your thoughts anywhere, especially if they lead out of the present, in search of what they will say to you about the past.”

 Purchase this writer’s book via our virtual storefront on Bookshop.org, the bookselling platform that supports independent bookstores.
 A portion of proceeds from all book purchases will go toward helping support SpeakEasy’s nonprofit mission and our literary programs on stage, in schools, and on the road with The SpeakEasy Bookmobile.BUY NOW